philno/tu-design-setup/README.md

 ## 4. Move texmf
 Now, we need to move the texmf folder to the correct location so it can be found by LaTeX.
 Open a terminal in the `tudesign-tmp` folder.
-Run the following commands to copy the texmf folder to the correct location:
+Run the following command to copy the texmf folder to the correct location:
 ```
 sudo cp -r texmf/* /var/lib/texmf/
 ```
 This is installing the design system-wide.
+That is why `sudo` is needed.

 ## 5. Include fonts
 Run the following commands to register the font mappings in LaTeX: